rethinkdb/rethinkdb/NOTES.md

 This beta release does not include automatic migration of data directories from older versions of RethinkDB.
 However the final 2.1.0 version will include that feature for versions of RethinkDB down to 1.14.0.
-Upgrading directly from RethinkDB 1.13 will no longer be supported.
+Upgrading directly from RethinkDB 1.13 will require manually upgrading using `rethinkdb dump`.

 ### API-breaking changes ###

-* `.split('')` now treats the input as UTF8 instead of an array of bytes.
+* `.split('')` now treats the input as UTF-8 instead of an array of bytes.
 * `null` values in compound index are no longer discarded.
 * The new `read_mode="outdated"` optional argument replaces `use_outdated=True`
 * The format of the system tables has changed